Mellanox/network-operator/README.md

 ## Compatibility Notes
 * network-operator is compatible with NVIDIA GPU Operator v1.5.2 and above
+* network-operator will deploy nvPeerDriver POD on a node only if NVIDIA GPU driver version < 465.
+  Starting from v465 NVIDIA GPU driver includes a built-in nvidia_peermem module which is a replacement for nv_peer_mem module.
+NVIDIA GPU operator manages nvidia_peermem module loading.

 ## Deployment Example
 Deployment of network-operator consists of: